What a beautiful witness! 😇

 Olympic gymnast and 18-year-old Grace McCallum carries a big responsibility on her shoulders: representing the United States in the Olympics!

 The young gymnast, however, copes well under pressure, as she knows very well who she places her trust in.

-Grace is one of six women joining the U.S. gymnastics team for the Tokyo Olympics from July 23-Aug.
+Grace is one of six women who joined the U.S. gymnastics team for the Tokyo Olympics from July 23-Aug.
 8, 2021.
 The event was scheduled last year, but postponed due to the COVID-19 pandemic.

-The young gymnast taking her Catholic faith to the Tokyo Olympics
+The young gymnast who took her Catholic faith to the Tokyo Olympics

 Born in Isanti, Minn. to parents Sandy and Ed, Grace was raised along with her five siblings: Rachael, Madelyn, Joseph, John and Xavier.
 The family is Catholic and active in their Minnesota parish.

-Grace explained to CBS Minnesota in a July 5 interview how much her faith grounds her, especially as she travels to Japan for the Olympics without her family.
+Grace explained to CBS Minnesota in a July 5 interview how much her faith grounds her, especially as she traveled to Japan for the Olympics without her family.

 “It’s been an honor.
 I feel so blessed that I have this opportunity,” Grace said. “[My faith grounds me] a lot since I am by myself and my family is not there.